The Strange Case of the Alchemist's Daughter

 Reviewed by Galen Strickland

 I'm not sure if this should be considered a pastiche or an homage, or maybe just an alternative fictional history.
-It's possible some might compare this to The League of Extraordinary Gentlemen, but I have neither read that comic series nor seen the movie version.
-Besides, this could just as easily be subtitled The League of Extraordinary Gentlewomen (or not so gentle, as the case may be).
+It's possible some might compare it to The League of Extraordinary Gentlemen, but I have neither read that comic series nor seen the movie version.
+Besides, The Strange Case of the Alchemist's Daughter would more appropriately be subtitled The League of Extraordinary Gentlewomen (or not so gentle, as the case may be).
 Imagine if you will a world in which many different literary figures are not only contemporaneous with each other, they are either working together toward a common goal, or are working against each other in pursuit of individual goals.
 There are elements that should appeal to a wide range of readers.
 Are you a Sherlock Holmes fan?
 This has that covered.
 Have you read, or are at least familiar with, the stories of Frankenstein, Dr. Moreau, Dr. Van Helsing, and other tales of the macabre?
 If you are, and you like that type of story, this will certainly please you.
-Are you a woman, or a man who likes to see strong female characters assert themselves against the prevailing culture of their day?
+Are you a woman who likes to read of strong female characters asserting themselves against the prevailing culture of their day, or a man who appreciates the same?
 All of the above are featured in this debut novel, which I am hoping is just the beginning of a continuing series.
 Some parts of the mysteries are solved, but some culprits escape, a few characters I expected to appear haven't yet, and several questions remain unanswered.

 My comments might seem to imply this is a frivolous story, but there are serious elements.
 Most echo the themes of the earlier stories; man's search for knowledge which exceeds his ability to contain his mistakes, as well as the arrogance and hubris necessary to attempt such feats of creation in the first place.
 Add to that a feminist theme, of how women are controlled and confined by the strictures of society, but also how they might assert themselves and gain recognition as equal partners in society.
 Mary goes from a pampered and sheltered young woman to one who knows she has much to contribute if only given the chance.
 She'd probably be the last to admit it, but she might eventually acknowledge that the brashness of Diana has a lot to do with her growth.
 It's also refreshing that Holmes is depicted as more sensitive to her plight than we're used to seeing.
 In the end, Mary opens her home to those she acknowledges as her new family, and they all pool their resources for the common good.
 Catherine has written several other stories that have sold, Justine is a successful artist, and Beatrice concocts medicines based on her father's earlier work.
 Mary's contribution is a salary received from Holmes.
 Due to a serious injury that befalls Dr. Watson, Holmes has recruited Mary as an assistant, and hopefully that will continue in subsequent books.
 Yes, this is a quick and enjoyable read, but it also deals with serious issues, as all good literature does.
 One of the best I've read this year.
 Don't miss it.